 Many engineers and managers avoid writing specifications.
 They either don’t know how to write them, or do not want to “limit their creativity” during the development process.
 But writing a specification IS a creative process.
 It should capture and describe in clear language, rather than source code, the innovation your product offers.

-Without a specification you lose in two ways.
+Without a specification, you lose in two ways.
 First, you deprive your engineers (and also your customers and investors) of a full description of how your product is an innovation.
 Second, you hamper the innovations that are naturally created by good engineers while striving to achieve your product development goals defined in the specification.
-Investing a small amout of time to create a specification really pays off in improving communication and reducing your risk of failure
+Investing a small amount of time to create a specification really pays off in improving communication and reducing your risk of failure

 Vision Resources